 5. Keep Your Pantry Stocked with Staples

 Having a well-stocked pantry will save you time, frustration, and money.
 Purchasing items before you run out and while they are on sale is one way I have found to cut our grocery bill.
-If you don’t have a lot of room, focus on the things you often find yourself running back to the store for.
+If you don't have a lot of room, focus on what you often find yourself running back to the store.
 Extra trips to the grocery store usually result in several impulse buys.